pranitjaiswal4/professional-career/content/post/jupyter/index.md

 title: Data Mining Project - Practice Classifiers
 subtitle: Real or Not?
 NLP with Disaster Tweets
 summary:
+"""
 • Project based on a Kaggle Competition on Classifiers in data mining.

 • Created a jupyter notebook (using python) to refine given data and conclude results.

-• Predicted which Tweets are about real disasters and which ones are not."""
+• Predicted which Tweets are about real disasters and which ones are not.
+"""

 authors:
 - admin